 Workflow definitions can be imported either to create a new workflow or to replace an existing workflow (e.g. to revert to a backup).
 When you import a workflow definition while editing an existing workflow definition, it will overwrite any changes you have made to the existing workflow since the last time it was published.
 Previously published versions of the workflow-including the most recent-will be retained.
 This is useful in cases where you want to export a previous version of a workflow and reimport it to make it the currently active version.

-Tip: The following permissions (see Security Overview on page 605) are required to use this feature: Workflow Definitions: Read Workflow Definitions: Modify
+Tip: The following permissions (see Security Overview on page 605) are required to use this

 To import a workflow definition: